Insurance Buy Back

-• With linked cover the claim on one insurance will usually reduce the other insurnace cover that carries forward.
-For example suppose you have $500,000 life insurance and $300,000 TPD insurance, and you make a claim on the TPD Insurance.
-After the claim your life insurance will be reduced to $200,000 to relfect the claim that has been made.
-This is if the cover is linked.
+With linked cover, a claim on one insurance will usually reduce the rest of your insurance cover that carries forward.
+For example: suppose you have $500,000 in life insurance cover and $300,000 in TPD insurance, and you make a claim on the TPD Insurance.
+After the claim, your life insurance will be reduced to $200,000 to reflect the claim that has been made.

 TPD Buy Back

-In the above example you may be able to buy-back the TPD insurance at a later date.
-Meaning that after 12 months you can reinstate the life insurance back up to the original $500,000 of cover, in essence buying back your cover to the original amount.
-A buy back for TPD insurance can be offered as standard by some companies, and other will offer it as an addition that will increase the premium.
+In the above example you may be able to buy back the TPD insurance at a later date.
+This means that after 12 months, you can reinstate the life insurance back up to the original $500,000 of cover, in essence buying back your cover to the original amount.
+A buy back for TPD insurance is included as standard by some companies, and other will offer it as an addition that will increase the premium.

 Trauma Buy Back

-A trauma buy back works in the same way as a TPD buy back, after a claim you can reinstate your life insurance back to the original cover amount.
-Generally this is 12 months after the original claim, however with trauma you can also take out a trauma reinstatement.
+A trauma buy back works in the same way as a TPD buy back.
+After a claim you can reinstate your life insurance back to the original cover amount.
+Generally this is 12 months after the original claim.

 Trauma Reinstatement